SchlossLab/mikropml/cran-comments.md

     Message: 503
 ```

-This is a spurious note as these URLs work in my local browser,
+This is a spurious note as these URLs work in my local browser, and the DOIs are
-and the DOI is correct.
+correct.

 ## revdepcheck results